Have you ever wondered how to use a pumice stone? Well, this article is for you.

 Pumice stones can give a great DIY manicure.
 Dampen your pumice stone and hands with warm water, then work your way gently around the nail bed.
 Keep both your hands and the pumice stone wet, and make sure you moisturize afterwards!

 As you can see there are so many uses for pumice stone.
-If you are wondering where to buy a pumice stone, you can pick one up in the cleaning section at the store or buy one online.
+If you are wondering where to buy a pumice stone, you can pick one up in the cleaning section at the store.

 Like it?
 Pin it for later.